zalando/riptide/MIGRATION.md

 ### Changed resolution of dependency beans

 Riptide 2.x was looking for specific beans named `meterRegistry`, `logbook` or `tracer` during the construction of appropriate plugins.
-This behaviour changed to resolution be type.
+This behaviour changed to resolution by type.

 ### Added `enabled` properties